furkansahin/InvestmentMonitor/README.md

 If you have an investment as a foreign currency, you may want to check it regularly because of the unstable situation of the economy (Yes, I live in Turkey :)) You can just run this script and wait for a notification.

 Investment monitor takes inputs such as the amount of currency you have and you are living, waits for a minimum and maximum threshold to be notified and starts to run.
-You can just forget about your money now, it's gonna make you now when you need to know.
+You can just forget about your money now, it's gonna make you know when you need to know.

 ## Needs
 * Python 2.7